Niranjanpandeshwar/SNP_CDC_Bash_Script/README.md

 ```
 cd snp
 ```
 3. Run the "ll" command to see all the files and folders.
-You should see 3 folders named "input", "reference" and "output" and a file named snp_script.sh.
+You should see 3 folders named "input", "reference" and "output", a file named snp_script.sh and a Readme.md file.
 The input folder has some test fastq files. reference folder has a test fasta reference file.
 The output folder has the expected files.
 ```
 ll
 ```